Xbox One S 2TB Console (4K HDR with UHD Blu-ray)

 When hooked to the AVR while the TV's HDMI Ultra Deep Color setting is engaged, my Uverse Motorola VIP2250 receiver does not output sound via HDMI.
 I get around this by using the optical out on the Uverse receiver.
 Using the Uverse receiver with the Xbox One S HDMI In while hooked up to the AVR with the TV's HDMI Ultra Deep Color Setting engaged caused that same issue.
 (Turning off the HDMI Ultra Deep Color setting did allow audio to go via HDMI from the Uverse box to the Xbox One S and to the AVR.)

 The Xbox One S is a sexy, slick game console and Ultra HD Blu-ray player.
 The compact, quiet, and capable hardware makes for a natural companion for 4K HDR TVs beyond the media players already on the market.
 The lack of Atmos, DTS:X, and direct bitstreaming support along with a complete dearth of HDR game content mar an otherwise impressive upgrade over the original Xbox One.
+(Direct bitstreaming is now supported fully and there is a multitude of HDR content.
+This along with other changes are explored here.
+The review score has been updated to reflect this.)
 It's no wonder that the Xbox One S feels like a relaunch.
 For 1080p sets, the Xbox One S is a worthwhile "Slim" upgrade over the original Xbox One.

 All disc reviews at High-Def Digest are completed using the best consumer HD home theater products currently on the market.
 More